How to Grow Raspberries: The Complete Guide

 The Importance of Pruning Raspberries

 All raspberries will need pruning annually!
 Raspberries are perennials.
-However, it’s important to realize that their branches (or canes) that bear the fruit live for only two summers.
+However, it’s important to realize that the branches (or canes) that bear the fruit live for only two summers.
 During the first year, the new green cane (primocane) grows vegetatively.
 The cane develops a brown bark, is dormant in winter, and during the second growing season is called a floricane.
-The floricane produces fruit in early to mid-summer and then dies.
+It produces fruit in early to mid-summer and then dies.
 New primocanes are produced each year, so fruit production continues year after year.
 It’s your job to prune out those dead canes each year.

 See more pruning advice below.